jsanvil/som24/docs/unit03.md

 ---

+#### Account type

 Once we are back in the installation wizard, we will have the opportunity to choose the type of account with which we will start the computer:

-- **Configure for personal use**: A Microsoft account is used to authenticate us in their cloud.
+- **Configure for personal use**: A _Microsoft_ account is used to authenticate us in their cloud.
 This account must already exist and may need our phone number or other data.
 We can use it on different devices and synchronize both its settings and its files.

 - **Configure for professional or educational use**: we can create a local account or join the computer to a company domain or other network resources.